2022 United States House of Representatives elections in Oregon: District 4

 From 2012 to 2020, the 4th district included the southern Willamette Valley and the South Coast, including Eugene, Corvallis, and Roseburg.
 The district was kept largely the same despite redistricting, though it did gain parts of the central coast previously in the 5th district, making the district more Democratic leaning.
-The incumbent, Democrat Peter DeFazio, who was re-elected with 51.5% of the vote in 2020, has decided to retire, rather than seek a 19th consecutive term in Congress.
+The incumbent, Democrat Peter DeFazio, who was re-elected with 51.5% of the vote in 2020, decided to retire, rather than seek a 19th consecutive term in Congress.